Have you dreamed of owning a Blue Eyed Leucistic Ball Python?

 How to Make a Blue Eyed Leucistic Ball Python

-Now before we get into the different types of snakes you can breed to make a BEL ball python, it’s important to keep in mind there is no guarantee you will produce a BEL ball python the first time you breed your parent snakes.
+Before we get into the different types of snakes you can breed to make a BEL ball python, it’s important to remember that there is no guarantee you will produce a BEL ball python the first time you breed your parent snakes.

 Blue Eyed Leucistic ball pythons are rare and difficult to produce.